 Courts Organisation

-The High Court established in 1924 took over the role and functions of the pre-existing High Court, as it existing when Ireland was part of the United Kingdom.
+The High Court, established in 1924, took over the role and functions of the pre-existing High Court, as it existed when Ireland was part of the United Kingdom.
 The Supreme Court took over the role of the Irish Court of Appeal.
-The House of Lords jurisdiction continued to subsist (in the Privy Council) until the mid-1930s.
+The House of Lords’ jurisdiction continued to subsist (in the Privy Council) until the mid-1930s.

 The High Court assumed all jurisdiction previously exercised by the High Court of Southern Ireland.
 The High Court exercising criminal jurisdiction is known as the Central Criminal Court.
 The jurisdiction may be exercised by any judge of a High Court nominated by the President of the High Court.

 The High Court circuits are designated by the Courts of Justice Act.
-Twice a year as determined by the Chief Justice and President of the High Court, the High Court sits on Circuit in appeal towns to hear Circuit Court appeal.
+Twice a year, as determined by the Chief Justice and President of the High Court, the High Court sits on the Circuit in appeal towns to hear Circuit Court appeals.

-High Court Commissioner’s may be appointed where there is insufficient number of High Court judges to hear appeals.
+High Court commissioners may be appointed where there is an insufficient number of High Court judges to hear appeals.
 The Commissioners must be barristers of at least 12 years standing.

 Circuit Court appeals are by way of rehearing.
 Appeals from Circuit Courts in Dublin are to the – High Court sitting in Dublin.
 In other cases, the appeal is to the High Court on circuit.